NovaGold Resources (NYSEAMERICAN:NG) Stock Rating Upgraded by StockNews.com

-StockNews.com upgraded shares of NovaGold Resources (NYSEAMERICAN:NG – Free Report) (TSE:NG) from a sell rating to a hold rating in a research report sent to investors on Monday.
+StockNews.com upgraded shares of NovaGold Resources (NYSEAMERICAN:NG – Free Report) (TSE:NG) from a sell rating to a hold rating in a research note published on Wednesday morning.

-Separately, National Bank Financial cut their price target on shares of NovaGold Resources from C$11.00 to C$10.75 in a report on Tuesday, April 18th.
+Separately, National Bank Financial lowered their target price on shares of NovaGold Resources from C$11.00 to C$10.75 in a research note on Tuesday, April 18th.

 NovaGold Resources Stock Performance

-In related news, Director Diane R. Garrett sold 14,950 shares of the stock in a transaction that occurred on Wednesday, May 3rd.
-The stock was sold at an average price of $5.58, for a total value of $83,421.00.
-Following the transaction, the director now owns 22,757 shares in the company, valued at $126,984.06.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-3.25% of the stock is currently owned by corporate insiders.
+In other news, Director Diane R. Garrett sold 14,950 shares of the business’s stock in a transaction on Wednesday, May 3rd.
+The shares were sold at an average price of $5.58, for a total transaction of $83,421.00.
+Following the completion of the sale, the director now directly owns 22,757 shares of the company’s stock, valued at approximately $126,984.06.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Corporate insiders own 3.25% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Raymond James & Associates boosted its position in shares of NovaGold Resources by 7.3% in the fourth quarter.
-Raymond James & Associates now owns 131,476 shares of the mining company’s stock valued at $786,000 after acquiring an additional 8,928 shares during the period.
-Martingale Asset Management L P boosted its position in shares of NovaGold Resources by 2.2% in the fourth quarter.
-Martingale Asset Management L P now owns 258,169 shares of the mining company’s stock valued at $1,544,000 after acquiring an additional 5,469 shares during the period.
-Kopernik Global Investors LLC boosted its position in shares of NovaGold Resources by 28.6% in the fourth quarter.
-Kopernik Global Investors LLC now owns 8,754,173 shares of the mining company’s stock valued at $52,350,000 after acquiring an additional 1,944,885 shares during the period.
-Van ECK Associates Corp boosted its position in shares of NovaGold Resources by 2.4% in the fourth quarter.
-Van ECK Associates Corp now owns 9,744,484 shares of the mining company’s stock valued at $58,272,000 after acquiring an additional 224,806 shares during the period.
-Finally, Boston Partners bought a new stake in shares of NovaGold Resources in the fourth quarter valued at approximately $98,000.
-Institutional investors own 53.84% of the company’s stock.
+Institutional investors have recently made changes to their positions in the stock.
+Raymond James & Associates lifted its holdings in shares of NovaGold Resources by 7.3% during the 4th quarter.
+Raymond James & Associates now owns 131,476 shares of the mining company’s stock valued at $786,000 after acquiring an additional 8,928 shares in the last quarter.
+Martingale Asset Management L P lifted its holdings in shares of NovaGold Resources by 2.2% during the 4th quarter.
+Martingale Asset Management L P now owns 258,169 shares of the mining company’s stock valued at $1,544,000 after acquiring an additional 5,469 shares in the last quarter.
+Kopernik Global Investors LLC lifted its holdings in shares of NovaGold Resources by 28.6% during the 4th quarter.
+Kopernik Global Investors LLC now owns 8,754,173 shares of the mining company’s stock valued at $52,350,000 after acquiring an additional 1,944,885 shares in the last quarter.
+Van ECK Associates Corp lifted its holdings in shares of NovaGold Resources by 2.4% during the 4th quarter.
+Van ECK Associates Corp now owns 9,744,484 shares of the mining company’s stock valued at $58,272,000 after acquiring an additional 224,806 shares in the last quarter.
+Finally, Boston Partners acquired a new position in shares of NovaGold Resources during the 4th quarter valued at $98,000.
+53.84% of the stock is owned by hedge funds and other institutional investors.

 NovaGold Resources Inc explores for and develops gold mineral properties in the United States.
 Its principal asset is the Donlin Gold project consisting of 493 mining claims covering an area of approximately 29,008 hectares located in the Kuskokwim region of southwestern Alaska.
 The company was formerly known as NovaCan Mining Resources (1985) Limited and changed its name to NovaGold Resources Inc in March 1987.